simphotonics/simulated_annealing/README.md

 too many up-hill moves at high temperatures wasting computational time and delaying convergence.
 * `gammaEnd`: Final acceptance probability.
 Towards the end of the annealing process one assumes that the solution has converged towards the global minimum and up-hill moves should be restricted.
 For this reason &gamma;<sub>end</sub> has default value 0.05.
-* `iterations`: Determines the number of temperature steps in the annealing schedule.
+* `outerIterations`: Determines the number of temperature steps in the annealing schedule.

-Additionally, it is possible to set the class variable `temperatureSequence` to function of type [`TemperatureSequence`][TemperatureSequence]  that is used to determine the temperature at each (outer) iteration step.

    It is recommended to start with a higher number of outer iterations (number of entries in the sequence of temperatures) and log quantities like the current system energy, temperature, and the intermediate solutions.
+* `innerIterationsStart`: The number of inner iterations (at constant temperature) at the start of the annealing process.
+* `innerIterationsEnd`: The number of inner iterations (at constant temperature) at the end of the annealing process.
+* `sampleSize`: The size of the sample used to determine the initial and final annealing temperature.

+Additionally, it is possible to set the class variable `temperatureSequence` to function of type [`TemperatureSequence`][TemperatureSequence] that is used to determine the temperature at each outer iteration step.

 The figure below shows a typical SA log where the x-coordinate of the solution (green dots) converges asymptotically to 0.5.